Menu

 3. How much does my organization pay if we join as a new member mid-year?

-Effective 9-15-2020, Philanos has switched from a June 15 renewal date to an anniversary renewal date.
+Effective 9-15-2020, Philanos switched from a June 15 renewal date for all affiliates to an anniversary renewal date.
+Affiliates pay dues annually based on their join date.

 4. Can I pay dues by credit card or by check?